Ceyron/exponax/README.md

 limits the scope to purely supervised problem.
-Modern research ideas like correcting coarse solvers (see for instance the [Solver-in-the-Loop paper](https://arxiv.org/abs/2007.00016) or the [ML-accelerated CFD paper](https://arxiv.org/abs/2102.01010)) requires the coarse solvers to be [differentiable](https://physicsbaseddeeplearning.org/diffphys.html).
-Some ideas of diverted chain training also requires the fine solver to be differentiable!
+Modern research ideas like correcting coarse solvers (see for instance the [Solver-in-the-Loop paper](https://arxiv.org/abs/2007.00016) or the [ML-accelerated CFD paper](https://arxiv.org/abs/2102.01010)) require a coarse solvers to be [differentiable](https://physicsbaseddeeplearning.org/diffphys.html).
+Some ideas of diverted chain training also requires the fine solver to be differentiable.
 Even for applications without differentiable solvers, we still have the **interface problem** with legacy solvers (like the *MATLAB* ones).
 Hence, we cannot easily query them "on-the-fly" for sth like active learning tasks, nor do